 Built in the early 1930s, the Victoria Pool was the first heated pool in the U.S. Constructed at the same time as the nearby spas, the pool was part of the health and wellness trends of the time.

 Today, the gorgeous public pool is quite busy through most of the summer (though blessedly quiet the day we visited).
+It typically opens in late June when you can relax poolside with anything from the menu at 58 Roosevelt Bar and Grill, including their delicious paninis and cocktails.
 You can’t ask for a better place to relax on a sunny day.

 Visit Spa City Farmers Market

-One of our favorite activities in Saratoga Springs is always a visit to the Spa City Farmers Market.
+One of our favorite activities in Saratoga Springs is always a visit to the Spa City Farmers Market on Sundays from 10am-2pm.
 Unlike many similar markets, this one goes year-round, so visitors always have a chance to check out the goods, even in the off-season.

 What really sets the Spa City Farmers Market apart from other markets is that all the vendors are premium local brands, including farms, artisans, chefs, and more.
 In addition, there’s often live music and entertainment.